Timeline

 - Assign canon — Place each canon entry into the period when it occurs

-- Filter by period — Focus your view on a specific era for writing or generation
+- Filter by period — Focus your view on a specific era for writing

-- Advance the timeline — Progress your world forward to launch new media or experiences
+- Advance the timeline — Progress your world forward

 Tips and best practices